 It’s about your existing nationality details – you need to provide details about how you acquired British Citizenship (Naturalisation/Registration etc.).

-Provide the date of naturalisation as British Citizen.
+Provide the date of naturalisation as a British Citizen.

-In “Other Details” section, select the previous nationality of the applicant.
+In the “Other Details” section, select the previous nationality of the applicant.

 If you have any relatives staying in India, answer “Yes” and enter their details.